En Español

 TruCulture Community Market

-Support to strengthen our storytelling, narrative framing, and communications planning to elevate frontline voices and spread our efforts in addressing food apartheid, land-based healing, and economic sovereignty in our community.
+TruCulture Community Market’s mission is to reclaim land, culture, and economic sovereignty by dismantling capitalist racism and its devastating impact on food systems, cultural memory, health practices, and economic prosperity in Black, Indigenous, and communities of color in need of liberation.
+Wildseeds Grant funds strengthen their storytelling, narrative framing, and communications planning to elevate frontline voices and spread their efforts in addressing food apartheid, land-based healing, and economic sovereignty in their community.

 Visalia, CA